-Acquisition fee relates to the acquisition of equity interest of 9.7287% in Hutchison Inland Container Depots Limited by a subsidiary of HPH Trust.
-It was calculated based on 1.0% of the enterprise value (as defined in the Trust Deed) of such investments.
+Acquisition fees relate to the acquisition of equity interest of 49.0% in SupplyLINE Logistics Limited and 9.7287% in Hutchison Inland Container Depots Limited by the subsidiaries of HPH Trust in 2021 and 2020, respectively.
+They were charged in accordance with the Trust Deed where the Sponsor (as defined in the Trust Deed) does not have direct or indirect interests of more than 50.0% in the investments acquired.
+It was calculated based on 1.0% of the Enterprise Value (as defined in the Trust Deed) of the subject investments.